 To manage the requests for such projects, the Taylor Institute has established an application process based on the proposed use of the space, the methods for evaluating its impact on teaching and learning, and its plan for sharing the impact with the University of Calgary community.
 The Taylor Institute Learning Spaces Committee reviews applications and makes allocations based on the strength of applications and schedule availability.
 To support the most effective use of these spaces, the Committee will refer successful applicants to Taylor Institute faculty and staff for potential consultations.
 These instructors will also become part of a Learning Spaces Community of Practice.

-- Spring 2017 & Summer 2017: Application deadline was February 17, 2017. *** Limited space is still available and applications will be reviewed on a first come basis.
+- Spring 2017 & Summer 2017: *** Limited space is still available for Summer 2017, and applications will be reviewed on a first come basis.

 Conducting Research in the Taylor Institute Learning Spaces

 The Conjoint Faculties Research Ethics Board (CFREB) wants to inform all instructors planning scholarship of teaching and learning research projects involving humans that ethics approval may be required.
 See the CFREB's "Ethical Considerations for Research in University of Calgary Courses."
 (The Taylor Institute also has information about ethical SoTL in its SoTL Guide.)
 If you are unsure that your teaching project in the Taylor Institute requires ethics approval please contact the CFREB.
 Please note that the CFREB is your primary contact for any questions or comments related to ethics approval processes (firstname.lastname@example.org; 403-210-9863).

 For Pedagogical Purposes